 On a cold drizzle-evening recently, I settled down with a glass of wine and my laptop.
-The hard drive was groaning with 45 000 (!) digital photos and it was time to make some space.
-After deleting a couple of hundred and drifting off to the fridge for a re-fill, I grew distracted by re-discovering half-forgotten photographs, squirreled away in deep, dusty folders and dank, cobwebby files.
-For example, I found one batch taken on a weekend break to Norfolk with my partner Jim and our son in August 2013.
-I reproduce some of those here in the hope that they provide a little wistful sun and cheer during a rainy, drab month.
+The laptop’s hard drive was groaning with 45 000 (!) digital photos and it was time to make some space.
+After deleting a couple of hundred, and drifting off to the fridge for a refill, I grew distracted by re-discovering half-forgotten photographs, squirrelled away in deep, dusty folders and dank, cobwebby files.
+I found one batch taken on a weekend break to Norfolk with my partner Jim and our son in August 2013.
+I’ll post some of those now in the hope that they provide a little wistful sun and cheer during a rainy, drab month.

 When a member of Jim’s family kindly offered us the use of her holiday home in north Norfolk we immediately, excitedly, breathlessly replied, ‘Yes, yes, yes!’

-It is an assertive, self-assured build and doesn’t seem to care whether or not you like it.
-Which is just as well – it is visible from a mile away.
+It is an assertive, self-assured build and doesn’t seem to care whether or not you like it: which is just as well as the house is visible from a mile away.

 The garden is ideal for a holiday home.
 The only regular job is the mowing of lawns (by whoever is staying), framing a large block of tall, native perennials.
 This simple layout brings a chunk of surrounding meadow into the heart of the garden – as well as the buzz of bees and rasping of crickets.

 Scabious, knapweed, yarrow, wild carrot and the like are jostled by dock and thistle interlopers.
-But then dock seed-heads add a pleasing rusty-red and thistle flowers lure in more bees and butterflies – though they’ll need weeding out in time.
+But then dock seed-heads add a pleasing rusty-red and thistle flowers lure in more bees and butterflies.

 At this view.
 The marsh is mesmerizing and

 And it is full of marsh-loving birds – as you might expect.
 I wasn’t able to get great photos of the bird life I saw but I think this is a (slightly blurred) female reed bunting.